bndct-devops/blog/content/posts/homelab/excalidraw.md

 ![Diagram](images/excalidraw_example.png)

-I don't know about the others, but I prefer the example on the right way more.
+I don't know about other people, but I prefer the example on the right way more.

 ## What's so great about diagrams and graphics?